 What a great way for people in the community to get some help and a great way for students to learn some practical lawyering skills.

 The Tax Clinic is a pro bono (free) legal clinic that gives free legal help to low income taxpayers with tax problems--either with the Internal Revenue Service (IRS) or the Connecticut Department of Revenue Services (DRS).
-Diana Leyden, the director and an associate clinical professor, and law students will work on your case.
+Lisa Perkins, the associate director and an assistant clinical professor, and law students will work on your case.
 The Tax Clinic also works with attorneys in Connecticut who volunteer to help low income taxpayers pro bono.